njitacm/sig-track/README.md

 ## :hammer: How to Build
 - Prereqs:
-    - Create `valid-sigs.json` file in `/src/front-end` with a json string slice with the name of the sig
+    - Create `valid-sigs.json` file in `src/front-end` with a json string slice with the name of the sig
         - ex. `[ "swe", "algo", "sec" ]`
     - Create an `.env` file in `src/front-end` with the following values:
         - `GOOGLE_CLIENT_ID`
         - `GOOGLE_CLIENT_SECRET`
         - `SESSION_KEY`
+        - `BENDPOINT`

 ```sh
 # Change directory to repo